AndrewDGordon/stan/installation.md

 Start another shell and test the service with these commands:

 >curl -H "Content-Type: application/json" --data '{"program_code":"parameters {real y;} model {y ~ normal(0,1);}"}' http://localhost:8080/v1/models

+You have to edit the encoded identifiers below based on the answer from the first command.
+Beware that this command returns lots of compiler warnings, which appear to be safe to ignore.

 >curl -H "Content-Type: application/json" --data '{"function":"stan::services::sample::hmc_nuts_diag_e_adapt"}' http://localhost:8080/v1/models/3u47k7lm/fits